shuozhixu/MaterLett_2025/README.md

 ## LSR

-Calculate the LSR of both edge and screw dislocations at 0 K. Follow [a previous GitHub repository](https://github.com/shuozhixu/FLAM2020-LSR).
+Calculate the LSR of both edge and screw dislocations at 0 K. Follow [a previous GitHub repository](https://github.com/shuozhixu/FLAM2020-LSR) and [its associated paper](http://dx.doi.org/10.1016/j.ijplas.2021.103157).
 Consider the randomness of elements.

 ## Dislocation/obstacle interactions

 Follow [a previous GitHub repository](https://github.com/wrj2018/MSMSE_2020).
-Run the following calcculations at 300 K and 1033 K, respectively.
+Run the following calculations at 300 K and 1033 K, respectively.
 Consider three types of obstacles: void, B2 precipitate, and L12 precipitate.

+Answer two questions:

-Answer this question: how is the standard deviation in dislocation/obstacle interaction strength compared with that in LSR?
+1. how is the standard deviation in dislocation/obstacle interaction strength compared with that in LSR?
+2. how does the orientation of the crystalline precipitates affect the dislocation bypassing stress?

 ### Dislocation/void interactions